hypermodeinc/dgraph-experimental/knowledge-graph/KGkit/README.md

 - detect/handle LAT LONG or latitude longitude columns

 ### KG from text or pdf
+- declare a datamodel using fluent interface
+- extract entities from a PDF file
+- extract entities from a text file

 ## Backlog
 - KG from Tabular data